mahmood-saghrajooghi/print-layout-maker/README.md

 # print-layout-maker
-A JavaScript code that helps you make header and footer Layout for Your print Pages
+A JavaScript class that helps you make header and footer Layout for Your print Pages